Li Meng-yen

-Li Meng-yen (李孟諺 (Lǐ Mèngyàn); born 12 December 1966) is a Taiwanese politician.
-In an acting capacity, he was Mayor of Tainan from 8 September 2017 until 25 December 2018.
-Li has served as Secretary-General of the Executive Yuan since 14 January 2019.
+Li Meng-yen (李孟諺 (Lǐ Mèngyàn); born 12 December 1966) is a Taiwanese politician and engineer.
+He has served as the minister of Transportation and Communications from May to August 2024 and secretary-general of the Executive Yuan from January 2019 to May 2024.
+In an acting capacity, he was mayor of Tainan from September 2017 to December 2018 and Executive Yuan spokesperson from November 2020 to February 2021.

 Education

-Li obtained his bachelor's degree in environmental engineering from National Chung Hsing University and master's degree in water science and engineering from UNESCO-IHE in the Netherlands.
+Li graduated with his bachelor's degree in environmental engineering from National Chung Hsing University and earned a Master of Science (M.Sc.) in hydrology and engineering from the IHE Delft Institute for Water Education in the Netherlands.

 Political career

 Li had been the assistant engineer and branch head of Housing and Urban Development Bureau of Taiwan Provincial Government.
 At the Taipei County Government, he had been the section chief and technical specialist of Public Works Bureau and acting and vice director-general of Water Resource Bureau and secretary.
 At the Public Construction Commission, he was the vice director of Department of Construction Management.
 At the Taipei City Government, he was the director of Sewerage Systems Office of Public Works Department.